From Words to Widgets for Controllable LLM Generation: Technical Methods

 \section{Technical Methods}

 In this section, we present the technical method underlying \tool for addressing the problem formulated in \secref{sec:math_formulation}.
 The interaction in \tool requires the ability to steer model generation according to customized widgets and their values, for arbitrary preference expressions selected from the prompt.
 This requirement makes many steering approaches used in prior HCI systems infeasible, such as parameter-efficient fine-tuning methods~\cite{huLoRALowRankAdaptation2021,jainAdaptiveSlidersUseralignedSemantic2025} and activation steering~\cite{boSteerableChatbotsPersonalizing2025}, because they typically rely on additional training, curated data, or offline preparation.
-Instead, our method builds on the observation that adding or removing a phrase changes token probability distribution during inference~\cite{heContextSteeringControllable2025}, and that these changes can be leveraged to steer generation at decoding time.
+Instead, our method builds on the observation that adding or removing a phrase changes token probability distribution during inference~\cite{heContextSteeringControllable2025}, and that these changes can be leveraged to steer generation at decoding time.\looseness=-1

-Based on this insight, we introduce a training-free method\footnote{Code will be open-sourced upon publication.} with two key components: (1) enforcing individual user-adjusted attribute configuration during generation, and (2) attributing the effect of each attribute to corresponding textual spans in the output. \looseness=-1
+Based on this insight, we introduce a training-free method with two key components: (1) steering generation based on user-adjusted configurations for each attribute, and (2) attributing the effect of each attribute to corresponding textual spans in the output. \looseness=-1